mothership-ec/cog/src/Message/Cog/Routing/readme.md

 By default placeholders are matched using a ungreedy regex which tries to match any character except for a forward slash.
 By default they are required so if you had a URL such as `/blog/{postTitle}`, visiting `/blog/` wouldnt cause the router to match anything.

 For more information on how to access placeholders in controllers, read the Controller component documentation.

+### Names

+Each route must have a unique name to identify it.
+The route names can be any arbritary string but we recommend using a name made up of the module and a suitable action.
+This ensures that if it needs to be referenced in other parts of the system the URL can be changed without breaking any links.

+An example of this could be a template tag which takes a route name and returns the URL for that route.

+    <a href="{{ render_link('account.profile') }}">My account</a>

+Becomes

+    <a href="/account">My account</a>

+In the future if the URL for the route was updated to `/my/account` we wouldnt have to update any templates.

 ### Requirements